Diamond (1798 ship): British career

 Next, Diamond became a whaling ship for J. Hill & Co., with destination the South Seas.
 Captain Mark Munro (or Monro) received a letter of marque on 31 August 1804, and sailed her from Britain on 17 September 1804 with destination Isle of Desolation.
 She was at Desolation on 25 February 1805.
 She was also reported to have been "all well" there on 5 May.

+An English folk song named 'Bonny Ship The Diamond' has her whaling by Greenland in the Davis Strait, set out from Peterhead, with the hopes of the crew pinned on retiring from their seafaring career to raise children with their 'bonnie lassies', thanks to the cargo of whale oil they will return with.
+This also gives us the name of its Captain at this time as Gibbons.